 The General Data Protection Regulation (GDPR) provides that data processing is generally not allowed.
-The only ways that data processing can lawfully take place are the circumstances enumerated in Article 6(1).
+The only ways that data processing can lawfully take place are the circumstances enumerated in Article 6(1), commonly referred to as the legal bases for processing.
 While most of us think of consent when considering whether we can process data, the truth is that consent is not always the best basis for processing.
 GDPR allows data processing only under the following circumstances:

 - The data subject has given consent;